-The Drive Velocity can be monitored in drive parameter D1 SPEED FEEDBACK.
+The Drive Velocity can be monitored in the Trace I/O Screen if you have a monitor or in the M1000 drive parameter D1 SPEED FEEDBACK.

 It is useful to confirm the velocity readings by using a handheld tachometer on the machine.